 To determine costs, you need to get a quote from a licensed surety bond provider.
 If an agency is advertising a set cost for a bond, they are almost always listing the lowest possible rate, not necessarily what you’ll be paying.

 Now that you know the basics of surety bonding, you may be asking, how do I get bonded for my business?
 Fidelity bonds provide insurance protection for your company.
 There is a wide range of fidelity bonds.
 For example, employee dishonesty bonds insure your company from theft or damage should an employee commit forgery or embezzle funds.

 Some fidelity coverage is specific to certain lines of work.
 One familiar to most is a janitorial and cleaning bond, as the coverage provides homeowners and businesses they service peace of mind that the company can reimburse them in the event of theft.
 There are some fidelity bonds that are appropriate for any business.
 ERISA bonds are one of the few fidelity bonds required of businesses, as they protect employee benefit plans.

 It’s important to know that fidelity coverage protects your business and more than one fidelity product may be a good fit for your needs.

-While most business owners are interested in getting bonded, there are different bonds that serve different purposes.
+While most business owners are interested in getting bonded, different bonds serve different purposes.
 Surety bonds are required by the government to protect the public.
-Some surety bonds are required of businesses to obtain a license, while contract surety bonds are required for specific jobs.
+Some surety bonds are required of businesses to obtain a license, while construction surety bonds (e.g. bid bonds and performance bonds) are required for specific jobs.
 Fidelity bonds are typically in place to protect the business itself and are at times a requirement as well.

 Bonds are often misunderstood, even by insurance agents licensed to sell them.
 To ensure that you obtain the correct bonds, at a good rate, and with superior claims support, it's important to work with an agency that specializes in bonds and not insurance.